-$$\operatorname{Att} = \frac{\alpha_f}{R} \sqrt{\left[\frac{\theta}{\sin(\theta)}\right]} \exp\left(-\frac{R}{\lambda_f}\right).$$ (2)
+$$Att = \frac{\alpha_f}{R} \sqrt{\left(\frac{\theta}{\sin(\theta)}\right)} \exp\left(-\frac{R}{\lambda_f}\right)$$ (2)

-This attenuation function is a dimensionless scaling function, where α is a scaling constant; R is the distance along the earth's surface between the lightning discharge and a remote sensor; $\theta = R/R_e$; and R_e is the radius of the earth (Al'pert 1963, 245-248).
-The space constant (λ) or e-folding distance (the distance at which propagation losses reach 1/e) is primarily dependent on the conductivity of the earth's portion of the path and the electron density profile in the atmosphere.
-This expression is a simplification of the general propagation models described by Wait (1968) and others, but empirical evidence suggests it captures the average behavior of broadband sferics over modest propagation distances (<4000 km).
+This attenuation function is a dimensionless scaling function, where α is a scaling constant, R is the distance along the earth surface between the lightning discharge and a remote sensor, $\theta = \frac{R}{R_e}$, and R_e is the radius of the earth (Al'pert, 1963).
+The space

-The attenuation rate was derived by time-correlating data from the test sensor with NLDN data collected throughout the United States and comparing the lossless signal strength (determined by the NLDN's estimated peak current and the known distance) with the peak field strength measured by the test sensor.
-The analysis of signal strength shows the expected exponential loss in energy with distance (Fig. 6), where the average relative field strength (filled circles) is normalized by the NLDN's estimated peak current.
-The standard deviation error bars show larger errors in the range of 2000-3500 km, where propagation involves a mix of ground and ionospheric propagation (see section 3b; Fig. 7).
-The daytime space constant shown in Fig. 6a is 10 000 km, and the nighttime space constant is 40 000 km (Fig. 6b).
+The attenuation rate was derived by time-correlating data from the test sensor with NLDN data collected throughout the U.S., and comparing the lossless signal strength (determined by the NLDN estimated peak current and the known distance) with the peak field strength measured by the test sensor.
+The analysis of signal strength shows the expected exponential loss in energy with distance (Fig. 6), where the average relative field strength (filled circles) is normalized by the estimated NLDN peak current.
+The standard deviation error bars show larger errors in the range of 2000-3500 km, where propagation involves a mix of ground and ionospheric propagation (see section 3b, Fig. 7).
+The daytime space constant shown in Fig. 6a is 10,000 km, and the nighttime space constant is 40,000 km (Fig. 6b).

-The distinct separation of timing between ground, first-hop, and second-hop waves can be used to identify the wave type (Fig. 7).
-Within \sim 500 km of the sensor, nearly 100% of the signals are ground waves.
-Beyond that, the percentage of the first-hop waves increases sharply, whereas the ground-wave percentage decreases.
+The distinct separation of timing between ground-, first-hop-, and second-hop waves can be used to identify the wave type (Fig. 7).
+Within ~500 km of the sensor, nearly 100% of the signals are ground waves.
+Beyond that, the percentage of the first-hop waves increases sharply, whereas the ground wave percentage decreases.
 They become equal at 900-1000 km.
-As noted earlier, the error bars for the observations of relative signal strength with distance are greatest at distances where there is significant overlap in the wave types (cf. Figs. 7 and 8).
-The addition of a signal processing capability within the sensor hardware to distinguish between the waveforms could reduce this uncertainty in the future.
+As noted earlier, the error bars for the observations of relative signal strength with distance are greatest at distances where there is significant overlap in the wave types (compare Figs. 7 and 8).
+The addition of a signal processing capability within the sensor hardware to distinguish between the waveforms could reduce this uncertainty in future.